adisve/PillPickerView/README.md

 - Simple API: PillPickerView follows a straightforward API design, making it easy to use.
 It automatically adjusts the layout of pills to fit within the available space horizontally.

-- iPadOS multitasking support: PillPickerView is designed to work with multitasking windows on iPadOS, providing a seamless experience across different app layouts.

 - Compatibility: Supports iOS 14+, macOS 11+

 - Lightweight and dependency-free: The library has a lightweight structure and does not have any external dependencies, minimizing its impact on your app's size and performance.